AGE LIMIT: 12 Years

 TRIP TYPE: Sea Kayaking

 We ask that our guests book their own travel between the U.S. and Holguín.
 This tour will begin in Holguín at approximately 8:30 PM on Day 1.
-Our meeting point on Day 1 will be at your hotel.
+Our meeting point on Day 1 will be at your accommodation.
 There are many charter flights from Miami to Holguin and flights daily from Havana to Holguin.
 You can arrive a day before the scheduled trip start (which we call Day 0) or on the day the trip actually starts (Day 1).

 Note: Travel in Cuba requires a flexible attitude.
 Our days are full, and as required by U.S. law, we have a full-time agenda of Support for the Cuban People activities.
 Cuba has it’s own beat and things don’t always run on time.
 The activities and visits listed are not guaranteed but we endeavor to do our best to provide the content intent of this supportive program.
 Visiting developing countries can be eye-opening and life-changing, and hopefully visiting Cuba is both.
 Accommodations may not be up to the standards you are used to.
 Sometimes the hot water or air conditioning doesn’t work.
 We ask all our guests to appreciate the authenticity of your cultural encounters as well as the people, food, culture, and adventures that are exceptional in their difference.
 Our Cuba Unbound Tour Leader promise to do their best to make this a fascinating and educational experience.